Cilegon Banten, Indonesia Travel Guide

 Your travel choices directly impact Cilegon's communities.

 Dine at local restaurants.
-Utilize local transport like Angkot and Ojek.
+Utilize local getting around like Angkot and Ojek.
 Purchase goods from local vendors.

-Community-based tourism is not a developed appear in Cilegon, but direct local support is valuable.
+Community-based tourism is not a developed appear in Cilegon, but direct local support is useful.

-Support local businesses directly, especially small 'warungs' and non-chain shops.
+Help local businesses by buying from them directly, especially small 'warungs' and non-chain shops.
 Bargain respectfully in markets.

 Be aware of begging.
 Support reliable non-profits rather than giving money without intermediaries to people.
-Do not engage in animal exploitation.
+Do not engage in cruelty to animals.

 Donations through organizations reach those in need most effectively.